 We will use the net proceeds from the sale of our common stock that we may offer with this prospectus supplement and any accompanying prospectus for general corporate purposes.
 General corporate purposes may include repayment of debt, capital expenditures, possible acquisitions of complementary businesses or technologies and investments.
-We are currently in discussions with our senior lenders to amend the terms of our credit facility.
-Under the terms of the amendment we will be required to pay the greater of \$25.0 million or 50% of the gross proceeds of this offering to pay down the principal balance of our credit facility as well as any lenders' fees and expenses in connection with the amendment.
+We have received the consent of our senior lenders to amend the terms of our credit facility contingent upon the closing of this offering and the payment described below.
+Under the terms of the amendment we are required to pay the greater of \$25.0 million or 50% of the gross proceeds of this offering (which will be \$45.0 million assuming the underwriters do not exercise their over-allotment option) to pay down the principal balance of our credit facility as well as any lenders' fees and expenses in connection with the amendment.
+If the underwriters exercise their over-allotment option, we will use 50% of the gross proceeds to pay down an additional portion of the principal balance of our credit facility.
+Similarly, if STT Communications exercises its right to purchase additional shares of common stock following an exercise of the underwriters' over-allotment option, we will use 50% of the gross proceeds to pay down an additional portion of the principal balance of our credit facility.
 The interest rate on our credit facility is currently 5.92% and currently has a final maturity of December 2005.
+Following the payment required by the amendment described above, our credit facility will have a final maturity of December 2006.
 We expect this amendment to be finalized prior to the closing of this offering.
 We may invest the net proceeds temporarily or use them to repay short-term debt until we use them for their stated purpose.